Landfill Gas Flow Monitoring and Flaring

 - Easy in-situ calibration verification method to verify the accuracy and operation of the sensor and transmitter to comply with environmental regulations

-The Sage thermal mass flow meter, whether in-line or insertion body style are ideal for landfill gas collection or flare gas systems.
+The Sage thermal mass flow meter, whether in-line or insertion body style, is ideal for landfill gas collection or flare gas systems.
 The Sage meters meet and exceed the selection considerations for measuring landfill gas flow in flare and landfill gas to energy applications.
 Sage Metering is the only manufacturer offering an easy, in-the-pipe method to verify that the meter is accurate and that both the sensor and transmitter are clean and operational.
 The Sage meter is compliant with EPA strict calibration requirements when measuring greenhouse gases.

 - Flare Gas